redtexts/texts/ip_2016_what_democracy_looks_like.md

 bamboozled or bullied so many freeholders out of their small plots.
-He lacked "statesmanlike qualities" but the fact that "Jackson did not look or act like a conventional politician was a fundamental part of his appeal", the historian Nancy Isenberg writes^[Nancy Isenberg: _WHITE
+He lacked "statesmanlike qualities" but the fact that "Jackson did not look or act like a conventional politician was a fundamental part of his appeal", the historian Nancy Isenberg writes.[^fn-3] "He was boastful and overbearing, not "a government minion or a pampered courtier," an outsider who promised to clean up Washington corruption by the bluntest methods available.
-TRASH: The 400-Year Untold History of Class in America_, Viking 2016].
-"He was boastful and overbearing, not "a government minion or a pampered courtier," an outsider who promised to clean up Washington corruption by the bluntest methods available.
 As one of his enemies wrote, "boisterous